samshetty/product-to-brand/README.md

    python product_to_brand.py
    ```

    This python program uses BERT embeddings to indentify entity relationships between products and companies.
 It only shows matches where the score (based on cosine distance) was >60%.
-As evdenced by the result, the more detailed the product and company name, the better the results.
+As evidenced by the result, the more detailed the product and company name, the better the results.

 ## Author